Christianity – the cultural matrix of our world (Marcel Gauchet)

 Erbarm dich unser, o Jesu!

-1. the Paschal Lamb, sacrificial animal, slaughtered at Pesach.
-Its blood rescued the Israelites from the Angel of Death, ushering in the Exodus.
-In Christian theology this imagery is incorporated in Christ when he is called the Agnus Dei qui tollis peccata mundi (German choral: O Lamm Gottes unschuldig).
+1. The Lamb is the Paschal Lamb, a sacrificial animal slaughtered at Pesach.
+Its blood – so the story (‘haggadah’) tells us – rescues the Israelites from the Angel of Death who roamed through Egypt, ushering in the Exodus.
+In Christian theology this meaning (“salvation throuhg the blood of the lamb”) including the imagery is transferred to Christ when he is called the Agnus Dei qui tollis peccata mundi (German choral: “O Lamm Gottes unschuldig…”).

 2. Jesus as the Bridegroom, whose fate is bemoaned by the women along the road (Gospel of Matthew).
 These women are addressed by Jesus as the Daughters of Sion/Jerusalem.
 They are invited to help telling the story of Jesus’ passion correctly.
-It’s a reference to the friends of the girl/Bride, the bridesmaids from the Song of Songs, The allegorical reading of this Bible Book was quintessential to the Spirituality of the (Lutheran) Church.
+It’s a reference to the friends of the girl/Bride, the bridesmaids from the Song of Songs.
+The allegorical reading of this Bible Book was quintessential to the Spirituality of the (Lutheran) Church.
 There is also a reference to the parables of the bridesmaids waiting for the Groom to arrive.
 The Bride has a twofold reference:

 A. Community of Believers (collectivum), the Church;